gasthofspessartruh/gasthofspessartruh.github.io/content/english/steiger.md

 ---
-title: "Steiger und Umgebung"
+title: "Steiger and Surroundings"
 layout: "steiger"
 ---

-Steiger und Umgebung
+Steiger and Surroundings
-Der kleine Ort Steiger mit rund 80 Einwohnern, liegt auf einer Anhöhe ohne Durchgangsverkehr.
+The small village of Steiger, with around 80 inhabitants, is located on a hilltop without through traffic.

-Die frische Spessartluft und die ruhige, erholsame Lage eigenen sich hervorragend für ausgedehnte Wanderungen, Rad- und Motorradtouren.
-Sehenswürdigkeiten und Geschäfte sind schnell per Auto zu erreichen.
+The fresh air of the Spessart forest and the quiet, relaxing location make it perfect for extensive hikes, cycling, and motorcycle tours.
+Sightseeing spots and shops are easily accessible by car.

-Planen Sie einen Zwischenstopp auf dem Weg in den Urlaub?
+Are you planning a stopover on your way to your vacation?

-Die Nähe zur A3 und unser großer Parkplatz bieten sich geradezu an.
+The proximity to the A3 motorway and our large parking lot make it a great choice.

-Vielleicht gönnen Sie sich aber auch ein Stück Zuhause auf Ihrer Geschäftsreise.
-Messe und Flughafen Frankfurt sind nur 30 Autominuten entfernt.
+Perhaps you would like to have a piece of home on your business trip as well.
+The Frankfurt Trade Fair and Airport are only 30 minutes away by car.

-**Was sie noch interessieren könnte:**
+**Here are some things that might interest you:**

-- Schloss Mespelbrunn
+- Mespelbrunn Castle
-- Schloss Johannisburg in Aschaffenburg
+- Johannisburg Castle in Aschaffenburg
 - Pompejanum in Aschaffenburg
-- Schloss Schönbusch
+- Schönbusch Palace
-- Wandern auf dem Spessartweg 1 und 2
+- Hiking on Spessartweg 1 and 2
 - Wertheim Village
-- Schneewittchen-Stadt Lohr am Main
+- Snow White City of Lohr am Main
-- Biker Betten
+- Biker Beds
-- Flughafen Frankfurt (FRA)
+- Frankfurt Airport (FRA)
-- Messe Frankfurt
+- Frankfurt Trade Fair
-- Wald erFahren (E-Bikes)
+- Exploring the forest with e-bikes
-- Urlaub im Naturpark Spessart: Tourismus
+- Vacation in the Spessart Nature Park: Tourism
-- Spessartwege
+- Spessart Trails
-- komoot
+- Komoot
-- Brauerei Schlappeseppel
+- Schlappeseppel Brewery
-- Brauerei Spessart Specht
+- Spessart Specht Brewery
-- Stadtrundfahrt.com
+- Stadtrundfahrt.com (City Sightseeing Tours)